 Fire Ban Information

-🔥 Fire Safety Guidelines
+Fire Safety

 1. Let the fire burn down.

-2. Spread the embers within the pit.
+2. Spread the embers within the fire pit.

 3. Add water or loose dirt and stir.

-4. Expose and douse any remaining hot materials.
+4. Expose any remaining burning material.

 🔥 What Happens During a Fire Ban?